 In early 2014, in anticipation of the move of KVNV, MeTV announced that following the move, KVNV would become its’ NYC affiliate.
 In September of 2014, in order to prepare for the switch, KVNV conducted tests on RF channel 3 and virtual channel 3-10.
 WJLP-DT went on air in New York on October 1st 2014, and two days later, on October 3rd 2014, the call letters were changed to WJLP.
 As a result, WJLP is able to serve not only the residents of New Jersey who were being underserved, but the entire New York Market as well.
 It has a 7000 watt transmitter ar 4 Times Square in Manhattan.

-Both WJLP and KJWP are affiliates of Memorable Entertainment Television (Me-TV), which features a wide range of programming.
+WJLP is an affiliate of Memorable Entertainment Television (Me-TV), which features a wide range of programming.
 Me-TV offers a full lineup of classic television shows like, Gilligan’s Island, Star Trek, Perry Mason, M*A*S*H, The Brady Bunch and Hawaii Five-O. WJLP also provides original local programming such as Jersey Matters, Another Thing with Larry Mendte and daily news breaks in conjunction with Asbury Park Press and other Gannett owned newspapers.
 In addition to Me-TV on the primary channel WJLP 33.1, WJLP carries Laff TV on 33.2, Grit TV on 33.3, and Escape TV on 3.4 as well as a marine weather channel on .10.

-PMCM-TV is the sister company of Press Communications, LLC, which currently owns and operates six radio stations in New Jersey, including Rockin’ Country Thunder 106, Adult Contemporary Fun107.1, Top 40 B98.5 and Oldies 1410.
+PMCM-TV is the sister company of Press Communications, LLC, which currently owns and operates six radio stations in New Jersey, including Rockin’ Country Thunder 106, 107.1 The Boss classic rock, Top 40 B98.5 and Oldies 1410.
 The company’s broadcasting roots date back to 1947, when it became the first broadcaster to put an FM station on the air in New Jersey.
 Over the years, Press Communications, LLC, has owned and operated multiple television and radio stations in the New York, Philadelphia and Orlando FL markets.

 Shows and stories Produced by PMCM TV have been nominated for the following awards: